Submission Guidelines

 Submissions should meet these qualifications:

-- Must feature authentic, realistic Black characters and culture
+• Must feature authentic, realistic Latino characters and culture

-- Must focus on one or more of the following topics: character development, self-esteem, identity, diversity, getting along with others, engaging with family and community, or other topics related to positive childhood development
+• Must focus on one or more of the following topics: resilience, character development, self-esteem, identity, diversity, getting along with others, engaging with family and community, traditions, or other topics related to positive childhood development

 What Not to Enter